 Austin Community Foundation manages approximately 1,300 charitable funds, established by individual donors, corporations, and not-for-profit agencies, and invests some funds for growth so they can flow back into the community to support a wide range of charitable efforts, including grants and scholarships.
-Austin Community Foundation's grants, whether from specific charitable funds or from its discretionary funds, support health, human services, arts and culture, the environment, community development and community service, education and training, recreation, and animal-related services.
-Austin Community Foundation has a spectrum of fund types to help donors meet their philanthropic goals and provides leadership around community issues.
+Austin Community Foundation's grants, whether from specific charitable funds or from its discretionary funds, support health, human services, arts and culture, the environment, community Foundation has a spectrum of fund types to help donors meet their philanthropic goals and provides leadership around community issues.